dcavar/dcavar.github.io/README.md

 ### Upcoming

+- Invited to be part of the speaker lineup for the [6th Annual Healthcare AI Conference: Operationalizing Intelligence](https://www.regenstrief.org/ai-conference-2026/), hosted by the [Regenstrief Institute](https://www.regenstrief.org/) and [Indiana University Indianapolis](https://indianapolis.iu.edu/).
+The conference brings together leaders from healthcare, research, technology, and industry to explore how artificial intelligence is moving from theory to real-world implementation in healthcare.
 - [Complex Bidirectional Integration for Representation Dynamics](https://nlp-lab.org/quantumnlp/cbird) ([CBIRD](https://nlp-lab.org/quantumnlp/cbird)), a hybrid classical-quantum AI model trained on classical computers for inferencing on quantum computers, talk at the [Physics Colloquium](https://physics.indiana.edu/news-events/events/colloquium-calendar.html) at [Indiana University Bloomington](https://bloomington.iu.edu/), 4-5 PM, Swain Hall, 2nd of December, 2026.
 - [Quantum AI Conference 2026](https://qnlp.ai/) (still old website, it will be updated soon) will be August 14th - 16th on the IUI campus in Indianapolis!
 Stay tuned for updates!
 - Cavar, D., P. Sullivan, S. Sparks, S. Miller, R. Jha, A. Jeje, Y. Charoenpornsawat​ (2026) Training Language Models and Embeddings for Hybrid Classical/Quantum Computing​.
 Poster presented at the [Midwest Speech and Language Days](https://nlp.cs.illinois.edu/msld.html) at the [University of Illinois in Urbana-Champaign](https://illinois.edu/).